kalmanolah/kalmon-fw/doc/main.md

 `AWAKE_DURATION` options, respectively.

 External interrupts can be used to wake the device, if required.
-These can be configured using the `SLEEP_OPTIONS` option.
+These can be configured using the `INTERRUPT_OPTIONS` option.
 The value here is a bitmask, with bit 0 enabling the `INT0` interrupt, bit 1 enabling the `INT1` interrupt, and the rest of the bits specifying the interrupt modes.
 The values that can be used are outlined below:

 |   | Bit 4 | Bit 0 |
 |---|-------|-------|